MagneticPanda/Machine-Learning-Collection/README.md

 Image processing and computer vision - Created a robust bank notes recognition system evaluated various image pre-processing, segmentation, feature extraction and classification techniques techniques to build a robust system which achieves a 93% accuracy during testing, and is capable of being deployed in ATMs, vending machines as well as aid visually impaired  individuals.

 ## isiZulu Part of Speech Tagging
 Implemented a Conditional Random Field (CRF) and Hidden Markov Model (HMM) to perform part of speech tagging on a large corpus of isiZulu sentences.
 The efficacy of these two models were empirically evaluated, which ultimately concluded with the view that the CRF outperforms the HMM for this task.
-Full details are provided in the respective report.

 ## Twitter Sentiment Classification
 Implemented LSTM and GRU models for the task of classifying a corpus of tweets based on their underlying sentiment.
 These two models were emperically evaluated, which found that the GRU was the preferred model.